-As a PGY-III resident, residents continue to have a high degree of responsibility in the Emergency Department, continuing to respond to traumas and care for critically ill patients.
-Additionally, PGY-III’s take on more teaching and supervisory responsibilities.
-They often supervise and teach medical students, and assist junior residents with patient care and procedures.
+As a PGY-III, residents have a high degree of responsibility and assume a real leadership role in the Emergency Department.
+They continue to respond to traumas and care for critically ill patients while taking on an increased teaching role.
+PGY-III residents often supervise and teach medical students, while at the same time assisting junior residents with patient care and procedures.

 For the senior resident (PGY-II & III) in Emergency Medicine, there continues to be graduated responsibility.
 The PGY-III resident is expected to be able to handle many patients at once with variable levels of acuity as well as jointly working with the faculty in managing the flow of the department and learning to “run” the department.
 This resident should be peripherally aware of what is going on throughout the department and be ready to lend a hand wherever it is needed.
 He or she also is expected to provide supervision to medical students and interns, as well as guidance for PGY-II’s.
 While on all Emergency Medicine rotations, PGY-III residents are given the option of joining the University of Iowa AirCare as flight physicians where they will perform inter-facility and scene transports of critically ill neonates, pediatric and adult patients.

 Rotating at St. Luke's Hospital in Cedar Rapids is an excellent opportunity to experience emergency medicine in a community setting.
 Your role at St. Luke's is to see patients under the supervision of your staff physician, just as you would during other emergency medicine rotations.
 The educational highlights of this rotation include a high volume of pediatric and high acuity patients, large amount of orthopedic emergencies, mentorship relationships with community emergency medicine physicians,and independence practicing medicine without the presence of other sub-specialty residents.The rotation at St. Luke's is certainly a favorite among residents, and offers a great deal of educational and practical experience.